Merger control in Romania: overview

 A transaction amounting to an economic concentration must be notified to the Competition Council and clearance must be obtained before the transaction's implementation (the effective change of control) (see Question 2).
 Usually, the transaction is notified after the signing of the relevant transaction documents or after the announcement of the public bid (for publicly traded companies).
 Sometimes, the parties can notify the Competition Council in advance if the parties prove that, acting in good faith, they intend to implement the transaction or, for publicly traded companies, the parties make public their intention to make an offer.

-Formal guidance can be obtained from the Competition Council before submitting the notification file.
+Informal guidance can be obtained from the Competition Council before submitting the notification file.
 In addition, the Merger Regulation 2010 provides that it is advisable for the parties to request a meeting with the Competition Council's representatives at least two weeks before filing the notification to clarify essential aspects on the economic concentration.
 The parties must submit, at least five days before the meeting, complete information on the transaction, such as:

 The involved parties.